ButterDebugger/Hexabot/README.md

 # HexaBot

-A multipurpose Discord Bot that aims to replicate the functionality of other popular Discord Bots, such as moderation, music, games, and more.
+A multipurpose Discord Bot that aims to replicate the functionality of other popular Discord Bots, such as moderation, music, logging, and more.

 ## Getting Started